 - Clothes without lining are faster than with lining.

 And so on.
 But have in mind, that simple patterns do not always mean ordinary garments.
-You can easily make extraordinary garments which will keep people staring at you just with simple patterns and simple design details.
+You can easily make extraordinary garments that will keep people staring at you just with simple patterns and simple design details.
+Like this dress here.

 The key is often the fabric you choose for your fast project and the way the garment fits the body.
 A piece of lovely fabric can take a dress from plain to glorious.

 20. If appropriate, choose loose-fitting designs which can look good on any figure.
 Then you are not going to spend time fitting it.
 But be careful choosing the pattern, don’t disguise yourself with clothes.
-For example, check my tutorial how to sew this off-shoulder dress (same as in the image above) I made from fabulously exciting silk which later I shortened and made into a tunic.
+For example, check my tutorial on how to sew this off-shoulder dress (same as in the image above) I made from fabulously exciting silk which later I shortened and made into a tunic.

-Also, check for any defects and different color sports which can be easily missed because they are not really very visible.
+Also, look for any defects and different color spots which can be easily missed because they are not really very visible.
 If you will discover them already after cutting you will lose plenty of time to fix the mistake.

 Learn (and use) some sewing techniques to speed up the process

-If you will make stitch length shorter the machine will sew the seams a little longer.
+If you will make the stitch length shorter the machine will sew the seams a little longer.
 And also you can regulate the speed of your sewing machine.
 If you sew straight lines make the speed as big as possible, and for curves and difficult places put the speed down.
 I can not emphasize enough the need to really know what your machine(s) can do.
 I have written an article on this subject, Stitch length.

-Use pins and marking pens to mark pattern points, make tiny snips in the seam allowance at the dart’s or pleat’s ends and afterwards just draw the sewing lines on the fabric.
+Use pins and marking pens to mark pattern points, make tiny snips in the seam allowance at the darts or pleats ends, and afterward just draw the sewing lines on the fabric.

 34. When cutting fabric for your project fold the fabric with the wrong side out and right sides together.
-This way some of your pattern pieces which need to be sewn right sides together will be already prepared for pinning (or basting): for example, back pieces which have a seam in the middle, or collar pieces, etc.
+This way some of your pattern pieces that need to be sewn right sides together will be already prepared for pinning (or basting): for example, back pieces that have a seam in the middle, collar pieces, etc.

-35. Almost for every project we need to use a fusible interfacing.
+35. Almost for every project, we need to use fusible interfacing.
 It increases the sewing time.
-To do it faster don’t cut small details from your fabric and from the interfacing separately.
-Iron on the interfacing on a bigger piece of fabric before cutting and then cut all small pattern pieces that need to be interfaced.
+To do it faster don’t cut small details from your fabric and from interfacing separately.
+Iron-on interfacing on a bigger piece of fabric before cutting and then cutting all small pattern pieces that need to be interfaced.
 This way you speed up the cutting time and even make the cutting more precise.
 More details in my article How to fuse interfacing

 36. Try to sew pattern pieces flat as much as you can.
 Sewing tubes of fabric (like regular sleeves, for example) takes longer.